-Applicants holding an ERC Starting Grant which finishes within twelve months of the Laureate Awards programme call deadline (29th June 2017) may apply for a Consolidator Laureate Award.
-It is not intended that successful applicants would concurrently hold an ERC Starting Grant and a Consolidator Laureate Award.
-However, the Council will allow a maximum period of overlap of three months from the start-date of the Laureate award to enable successful applicants to finish out their ERC Starting Grant obligations.
+Applicants holding an ERC Starting or Consolidator Grant which finishes within twelve months of the Laureate Advanced Award Call deadline (11th July 2018) may apply for an Advanced Laureate Award.
+It is not intended that successful applicants would concurrently hold an ERC Grant and an Advanced Laureate Award.
+However, the Council will allow a maximum period of overlap of three months from the start-date of the Laureate award (until December 2019 if selecting the latest allowable start date of 9 September 2019) to enable successful applicants to finish out their ERC Grant obligations.